gotnochill815-web/clickpost-intent-engine/README.md

 - Direct-to-Consumer
 - Mid-market
-- Physical products
+- Physical Products

-Brands remain in the ranking even if they require manual review.
+Brands remain in the ranked output even if flagged for manual review.

 Example: